robbeside/bsky-notebook/README.md

 ---

-I use this repository for posts that are too long for my Bluesky account & often require a little more analytics.
+I use this repository for posts that are too long for my Bluesky account.
 I don't make an effort to make it look good.
 It is a notebook filled with raw sketches, ideas, and analyses.